digitalservicebund/ris-adm-literature/doc/adr/0006-testing-strategies.md

-# 0. Template
+# 6. Testing Strategies

-Date: 2025-02-xx
+Date: 2025-02-21

 ## Status

-Proposal
+Accepted

 ## Context

 _[The issue motivating this decision, and any context that influences or constrains the decision.}_

-With the introduction of a backend, our code setup has changed significantly and we need to agree to how we approach testing.
+With the introduction of ahttps://github.com/digitalservicebund/ris-adm-vwv/pull/221 backend, our code setup has changed significantly and we need to agree to how we approach testing.

 The needs of our team wrt. testing are as follows: